jliu64/15-466-f24-base3/README.md

 Use the WASD keys to move, and the mouse to look around.
 Press ESC to unlock the mouse, and left-click to lock it again.
 Picking up keys and opening doors (if possible) is done automatically on contact.

-This game was built with [NEST](NEST.md). locked.wav, stab.wav, and stab-ghost.wav were recorded and edited on https://audiomass.co/
+This game was built with [NEST](NEST.md).

+locked.wav, stab.wav, no-stab.wav, and stab-ghost.wav were recorded and edited on https://audiomass.co/

 pickup.wav and win.wav were created on https://jfxr.frozenfractal.com/